FerretCode/my-dog-likes-cheese/README.md

 # my-dog-likes-cheese

-this is a NPM library that allows the creation, manipulation, and logging of JSON files with race condition protection using `await-lock` and JSON querying/path setting using `@irrelon/path`
+this is a NPM library that allows the creation, manipulation, and logging of JSON files with race condition protection using read and writeFileSync and JSON querying/path setting using `@irrelon/path`

 simply install with: `npm install my-dog-likes-cheese`